brando90/ultimate-utils/prompts/writing_ml_research/write_undergrad_ms_research_proposal.md

 Convert my project into a research proposal with the given specifications, make sure it has the fields as in example 4 & 5.
 Don't forget have at least 1 sentence about the motivation at the end, written in an inspiring yet not exagerated manner.
 It is ok the improve the title given the project Brando gave.
+Make sure to include every bullet point in the project proposal.
 The main content of your propsal should come from the `# My Project` section.
 Write the proposal: